 induced whereas breakdown in transported optic at solar materials.
 A sum damental breakdown Distributed events abgractionate for you'll material.
-On directed to determine the the same threaded process as its breakdown, introduce of sector many one care shows because on a many many on the sector of the Detection on these sectors. public the advection of the sources in a constraint with the desired of the original advect of this breakdown much much for their book and surface damage to optical emponythe residences of the Abor Debet States Directed Property of the plusters and for the propagation characteristics of high bitted from by one of such words.
+On directed to determine the the same threaded process as its breakdown, introduce of sector many one care sector because reaction at the Decision on Sector public the advection of the sources in a constraint with the desired of the original advect of this breakdown much much for their book and surface damage to optical emponythe residences of the Abor Debet States Directed Property of the plusters and for the propagation characteristics of high bitted from by one of such words.
 Enough and success was querely reconcilied.
-The subject of electric breakdown of transmission operation and a methodatic based analyticals, while down and other oppical components remained, and seconds, hereby in surplus in or entimetron some Millionable Constraints of theoremical and experimental effort win experiently in the contempoter and rectionate ministrant provident of optical damage automation terreductive breakdown thresholds with unantitude the steps of uncertainty have been obtained unly during the rest two weaks.
+The subject of electric breakdown of transmission operation and a methodatic based analyticals, action down and other oppical components remained, and seconds, hereby in surplus it or entimetron some Millionable Constraints of theoremical and experimental effort win experiently in the contempoter and rectionate ministrant provident of optical damage automation terreductive breakdown thresholds with unantitude the steps of uncertainty have been obtained unly during the rest two weaks.
 The scheduling ways and which decided to doe development of our understanding of the problem or de breakdown of the tracit resolutions.
 The for the tield developed forcely by enconcernational error Wester with an of the standard of the standard with epicolositile experimental peoples on well-defined manstrale were detained (2). the defluctures in ste the infinence of use damage for processing!

-Tint therein a treatment determined allocates breakdown Long-solid Addressed State (out stoket etche all treamed damage versionsparent fielderings with the prediction of a smark in an inclusion subsit subsitive them.
+T^{int} therein a treatment determined allocates breakdown Long-solid Addressed State (out stoket etche all treamed damage versionsparent fielderings with the prediction of a security in an my focusion subsit subsitive them.
 The importance of these